Hitarth203/student-grades-statistics/README.md

 # Student Performance Analysis Project

-This project performs a full statistical analysis on student performance using the **UCI Student Performance Dataset**.
+This project performs a full statistical analysis on student performance using the client Student Performance Dataset.
 It walks through all essential statistical phases — from descriptive summaries to hypothesis testing and correlation analysis.

 ---